Here are some notable Connecticut residents, past and present, who have received the Motion …

 In a switch, Connecticut gets a chance to stand in for California: Woody Allen’s L.A.-set Scenes From a Mall (co-starring Bette Midler) was shot primarily inside the Stamford Town Center.

 A high school teacher learns a lesson from the ghosts of bullies from his school days in Stephen King’s Sometimes They Come Back, a made-for-TV horror flick.
-He returns to teach in his hometown of Stratford, but filming took place at a high school in Kansas City.
+The protagonist returns to teach in his hometown of Stratford, but filming took place at a high school in Kansas City.

 Dennis Leary’s thief in the black comedy The Ref targets residents of fictional Old Baybrook, Connecticut, at Christmastime, but the movie was actually shot in Ontario.